dc441905/dc441905.github.io/next-meet.md

-Our next meet will be our winter social taking place on the 16th December.
-At the moment the plan is to start at [Arch Rivals](https://g.page/Archpub), however we are open to suggestions :) Keep at eye on the discord server for more details.
+Our next meet will be taking place on the 16th January at 7pm in person at [Arch Rivals](https://g.page/Archpub), turn up from 6pm for networking.

+Our speaker will be:

+* Dr Adrian Burden with his talk "Start to Exit: making a success of your tech venture"